jamesseanwright/simple-iso/README.md

 ```

 ## Examples
-Consult my [fashion-timeline](https://github.com/jamesseanwright/fashion-timeline) project for an example of integrating Simple ISO.
+Consult my [fashion-timeline](https://github.com/jamesseanwright/fashion-timeline) project for an example of integrating Simple Iso.
 Alternatively, check out my [breaking-news](https://github.com/jamesseanwright/breaking-news) repo.
 This doesn't use the library explicitly, but contains the intitial implementation of the container, and it honours the same contract.